2nd April, 2024

 22 Essential Items For Your Construction Site Office header image

 Starting a new construction project requires planning and preparation.
-Setting up your site office and getting the correct paperwork in place is important before project commencement.
-So you know have the right items at hand when you need them.
+Setting up your site office and getting the correct paperwork in place is important so you know have the right items at hand when you need them.

 But construction site office requirements aren't easy to remember.
 Your site office might not be as spacious as your head office, but it needs to contain plenty of information for your project team.